Role-based Access Control (RBAC)

 Endpoint permissions

-Endpoint permissions are granted on the database level.
+Endpoint permissions are granted on database level.
 They are used to manage how users and service accounts connect to the database.
-If endpoint permissions are not granted, the user or service account cannot access the database.
+If endpoint permissions are not granted, the user or service account cannot access the database at all.

 The table below shows the permission required for each endpoint and protocol combination.